 - Lack of Saliva in the Morning – Saliva flow is virtually non-existent during sleep.
 This reduces your mouth’s natural cleansing action and allows bad-breath-causing bacteria to grow.

-- Volatile Sulphur Compounds – 90% of people with chronic halitosis (bad breath) suffer from excessive build-up of certain odour causing bacteria on the back of the tongue.
+- Volatile Sulphur Compounds – 90% of people with chronic halitosis (bad breath) suffer from an excessive build-up of certain odour causing bacteria on the back of the tongue.
 People with chronic halitosis have large amounts of volatile sulphur compounds (VSCs) produced from the breakdown of proteins by bacteria in the mouth.

-- Food–When we ingest foods such as onion and garlic, the odour-causing compounds they contain enter our blood stream.
+- Food – When we ingest foods such as onion and garlic, the odour-causing compounds they contain enter our blood stream.
 From there, those compounds are transferred to the lungs, where they are exhaled, along with their odour.

 - Poor Oral Hygiene – Food particles that are not brushed and rinsed away after eating remain in the mouth and promote bacterial growth.

 - Gum Disease – Poor oral hygiene can lead to periodontal disease which allows colonies of bacteria and food debris to inflame gums

 - Dental Cavities

 - Improperly fitted dental appliances may contribute to bad breath